cs1302uga/cs1302-ce24-proj/README.md

    the derivative is often described as the "instantaneous rate of change", the ratio of the instantaneous change in the dependent variable to that of the independent variable.

-   It can be estimated using the five-point stencil method:
+   A first order derivative can be estimated using the five-point stencil method:

    ![five-point stencil method](https://wikimedia.org/api/rest_v1/media/math/render/svg/554d2e3e5894dc11cffad91024372276eab6987a)